 - Seam separates or a tear occurs.
 You can stitch it back together, furthermore, fix it using seam adhesive.

 - New carpet installed.
 Ask for a copy of the fabric label – it will include information on the fabric materials and also, care guidelines.
 Keep any scraps of both carpet, and, underlay, to use for matching colors, patching, or deciding how much wear the carpet has taken later.

-You only need basic cleaning, and, repair tools to repair carpet.
+You only need a basic cleaning, and, repair tools to repair carpet.
 Follow our carpet repairing basics or guidelines to help you clean your own carpets.
 Some you may already have, and, others you can purchase at a hardware shop: